whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/DEV-DOCS/Web Development/wordpress/website-structuring-101-what-it-is-why-it-matters-and-best-practices-bluehost-resource-center.md

 Here is what you should do to set up your website structure from scratch:

 ### 1\.
-Create a Website Structure Diagram.
+Create a Website Structure Diagram

 Create a website structure diagram to visualize your navigation and URL structure.
 You can do this manually or use computer programs and applications.

-#### Tips To Create a Website Structure Diagram:
+#### Tips To Create a Website Structure Diagram

 - **Make your hierarchy logical.** Simplify and don’t overcomplicate.
 Each main category should be unique.
 - **Keep main categories at a maximum of seven.** It keeps things simple.
 Creating links for too many categories can reduce the value of the link.
 - **Try to balance the number of subcategories.**

 ### 2\.
-Check the Way Your Competitors’ Websites Are Structured.
+Check the Way Your Competitors’ Websites Are Structured

 Depending on the size, planning your site structure from scratch can be difficult.
 Take inspiration from the way top websites in your niche are structured — that may be the industry standard.
 It could also help give website visitors some sense of familiarity.

 We recommend using [Ahrefs](https://ahrefs.com/) to check the top sections of your competitors’ pages and take inspiration from how those pages are structured.

 ### 3\.
-Optimize Navigation.
+Optimize Navigation

 ![Bluehost’s homepage](https://www.bluehost.com/resources/static/2ef2104de3c217f73857cef89c84f04c/f1720/Bluehosts-homepage.png)